-Risk assessment template - Excursions
+Risk assessment template - Excursions Transport to SCHOOLS

 Approved providers, nominated supervisors and family day care educators must ensure a risk assessment is carried out before children are taken outside the service premises on an excursion.
 Prior authorisation must also be obtained from parents or other authorised nominees.